Grant or Contract Related Redistribution of Effort in the College of Liberal Arts & Sciences

 - the effect on students’ timely completion of their degrees

-If the chair or director endorses the request, the chair or director shall forward it to the Associate Dean for Administrative Affairs for review and possible approval.
+If the chair or director endorses the request, the chair or director shall forward it to the associate dean assigned to their unit for review and possible approval.

 The funds needed to buy out a course depend on the faculty member’s salary and the percentage of their position attributed to each of their courses.
 The following examples assume the standard distribution of effort of 40% teaching, 40% research, and 20% service.
 For a larger or smaller teaching percentage, the funds needed would be proportionally higher or lower.